 An Untimely Frost, or The Authoress, is available from Twelve Winters Press via Amazon, Barnes & Noble, Espresso Book Machine, and a host of global booksellers.
 Listen to an interview in which the author discusses An Untimely Frost, among other topics.
 Read the first chapter at the author’s blog, or on Wattpad.
+The novel is listed on the Book Club Reading List.

 Praise for An Untimely Frost . . .